 In “Jockey,” Collins shares scenes with professional jockeys whom he tried to guide through the cinematic process with patience and room for spontaneity.
 The moving talk in a hospital scene with an injured “jockey”, played by a royal horseman, Logan Cormier, was the result of the camaraderie he generated over time with his non-actor colleagues.

 Collins, who was born and raised in Los Angeles, also channeled memories of his father, who, when sober enough, would take him and his sister to their trailer in Inglewood, California.
 When his father was with friends at Hollywood Park, a nearby racetrack, he would sometimes let Collins join him and teach him how to bet on racehorses since he was little.
-Jackson’s final speech in the film – about Jackson’s father, who was an angry man who only showed affection when drunk or gambling – came from precisely those bittersweet childhood memories.
+Jackson’s final speech in the film – regarding Jackson’s father, who was an angry man who only showed affection when drunk or gambling – came from precisely those bittersweet childhood memories.

-Del Toro turned to Collins for “The Alley of Lost Souls” (his second collaboration, after “Titans of the Pacific”, the epic film of the “kaiju” genre) because the actor “seems incapable of transmitting anything other than authenticity, in addition to always being present and full of ideas, “said the director by email.
+Del Toro turned to Collins for “The Alley of Lost Souls” (his second collaboration, following “Titans of the Pacific”, the epic film of the “kaiju” genre) because the actor “seems incapable of transmitting anything other than authenticity, in addition to always being present and full of ideas, “said the director by email.
 Collins “has a cadence, rhythm and tone that no one else has,” added Del Toro.
 “Cinema is in his blood and in his eyes.
 His gaze captures the camera and our attention completely ”.

 For the actor, exploring the set of “The Alley of Lost Souls” seemed like entering the world of yesteryear where his maternal grandfather, Pedro Gonzalez-Gonzalez, lived, a proud Texan who made his own success as an artist, whose career It started in traveling marquee shows.
 Mexican-American vaudeville shows, such as La Carpa García, were popular during the first half of the 20th century, and Collins’s grandfather for the most part performed before Latino audiences working in Texas fields.
 Later he would work as a contract artist for John Wayne, and the most important film in which he participated was the Western film “Rio Bravo” (1959).